wp-plugins/powr-price-table/readme.txt

 <br>
 = Free Features =
 * Accept payments and donations directly through PayPal.
-* Showcase and compare an unlimited number of plans, products, and features side-by-side.
+* Display and sell an unlimited number of plans, products, and features side-by-side.
+* Create recurring payments for subscriptions and memberships.
 * Choose from expert-designed templates, or take control with custom fonts, colors, backgrounds, and more.
 * Distinguish your product or plan with customizable “highlight” feature.
 * Built-in support for text in any language.